stevenkoenig/git-novice-topdown/_episodes/04-changes.md

 Let's save our changes:

 ~~~
-$ git commit -m "Add the Degrees to Radians conversion"
+$ git commit -m "Add some heat to this guac"
 ~~~
 {: .bash}

 ~~~
-[master 005937f] Add the Degrees to Radians conversion
+[master a6cca18] Add some heat to this guac
  1 file changed, 1 insertion(+)
 ~~~
 {: .output}